cjdbarlow/Part-One/local-anaesthetics.md

     Organ independent elimination.
     * Have a greater incidence of allergy
     Due to the inactive metabolite PABA.
+* Amine group length
+  * Potency and toxicity increase as carbon-chain increases
+  * Toxicity (but not potency) continues to increase beyond 10 carbons
+* Isomerism
+Alters behaviour:
+  * Levobupivacaine is less toxic
+  * R-ropivacaine is less potent and more toxic

 ##Key Characteristics of Local Anaethetics
 Characteristics are related to chemical structure.
 These include: